j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 (not "foo")  ; => false
 ```

-So I suppose the conclusion is that even though it may feel a bit weird to have `and` and `or` not only returning `true` or `false`, Clojure is not any weirder in this regard than some other languages.
+So I suppose the conclusion is that even though it may feel a bit weird to have `and` and `or` not only returning `true` or `false`, Clojure is not any weirder in this respect than some other languages.

-## Some vim updates
+## Some notes on Clojure, Vim, and blogging
-I switched to the [gruvbox](https://github.com/morhetz/gruvbox) color scheme, since it provides some more contrast than [minimalist](https://github.com/dikiaap/minimalist).
+To close off this post, I'd like to share some smaller things I noticed and/or learned about Clojure and vim.

-yay cheatsheet to look up stuff
+### Clojure
-todo: update vim cheatsheet
+In a previous post [(clj 1)](/blog/clj1-deciding-on-an-editor/) I wrote I have a vague notion of what a "form" is, but wouldn't be able to explain it.
+Well, chapter 3 of the Brave and True-book explains "form" refers to valid code and that it will sometimes use "expression" as a synonym.
+I had actually read this before writing that earlier blog post, so that shows the value of re-reading.

-fireplace can't evaluate into comment?
+When trying to evaluate a form in a new file I created to play around in with `and` and `or`, I got the following error:

-cpp the function def, before cpp the usage
+`FileNotFoundException Could not locate clojure_noob/namespace__init.class or clojure_noob/namespace.clj on classpath.

-vim and parantheses and s-exp
+Please check that namespaces with dashes use underscores in the Clojure file name.  clojure.lang.RT.load (RT.java:456)`

-install vim-gtk3 to copy to system clipboard to write this blog post
+I fixed it by copy-pasting the namespace declaration of my `core.clj` file `(ns clojure-noob.core (:gen-class))` to the top of the new file.
+I have no idea if that's the proper way to use namespaces, but I'll learn that in [chapter 6](https://www.braveclojure.com/organization/#Creating_and_Switching_to_Namespaces) of the Brave and True-book.

-disable `cursorline` because makes vim slow
+It surprised me that after making changes to a function definition and using `:Require` or `Require!` to reload a namespace, I still first had to evaluate the function definition (`cpp`) to be able to use the update version.

-## Some Clojure updates
+Function definitions go in parantheses.
+Everything is a list!

-reading ch3: it explains what a "form" is -> plugins mentioned that
+### Vim
-namespace issue when creating new file
+I switched to the [gruvbox](https://github.com/morhetz/gruvbox) color scheme, since it provides more contrast than [minimalist](https://github.com/dikiaap/minimalist).

-	`:Require` does not load function definitions in file
+It's great to have [my own cheatsheet](/my-projects/clojure-vim-cheatsheet) to look things up in.

-function defs go into parantheses
+If vim-fireplace can evaluate a form and add it to the buffer as a comment, I haven't found out how.

-am googling clojure docs instead of `K` of vim-fireplace
+I had to install `vim-gtk3` to be able to copy from vim to my system's clipboard.

-confusing Clojure and Python syntax for parantheses now and again
+Highlighting the line the cursor is in with `set cursorline` looks good, until it seems to introduce lag in file navigation.

-## closing thoughts
+Instead of looking up the Clojure docs on the internet, I should hit `K`.
+Thank you, vim-fireplace!

-lot of effort reading/exploring and then even more writing this
+The parantheses help from vim-sexp is helpful, except when it isn't.
+I still need to find the best way to add a matching paranthesis or bracket to an orphaned one.

-but basics, basics, basics
+### Blogging
-but work on stuff instead of racing through
+Writing these blog posts is slowing me donw significantly, but it is also forcing (encouraging?) me to engage deeper with Clojure.
+So for now, I'm seeing that as a good thing.
+Also, it can't hurt to spend some extra time on the basics.
+I've heard too many experts say when asked how to become excellent at something: "basics, basics, basics".